AbuTalha3/Todo-list/README.md

 ### Usage

 - In order to use this project you either create a branch to add more features.
-- But in order to run the project open index.html with live server
+- But in order to run the project open index.html with a live server

 ### Run Linters